Anymatix/ComfyUI_portable/README.md

    - Dynamic libraries are copied to the appropriate locations for PIL
    - No removal of any shared libraries to ensure all dependencies are available

-5. Remove only static libraries and source maps:
+5. Remove only static libraries:
-   - Static libraries (`.a`) and source maps (`.js.map`) are removed
+   - Only static libraries (`.a`) are removed
-   - Header files are preserved to maintain compatibility
+   - All other files are preserved to maintain compatibility

-6. Remove only non-essential Python standard library modules:
+6. Preserve all Python standard library modules:
-   - Only `idlelib`, `turtledemo`, and `tkinter` are removed
+   - No Python modules are removed
-   - All other modules are preserved to ensure compatibility
+   - All standard library functionality is preserved

 7. Remove Git repositories:
    - All `.git` directories from cloned repositories